Can negative bare couplings make sense? The $\vec{\phi}^4$ theory at large $N$: Results

+In the formal large-$N$ limit a physical pressure per component $p(\beta)$ in \eqref{eq:large-N-Z} can still be extracted, but in this case the appearance of complex saddles signals a \textit{dynamical} instability.
+This instability might affect real-time dynamics (for example, in calculations of viscosities or other transport coefficients along the lines of \cite{Romatschke:2021imm,Weiner:2022kgx,Lawrence:2022vwa}), since a complex conjugate pair of masses $m^2$ for the field $\vec{\phi}$ leads to an unstable pole of the propagator in the region $\Im(\omega)>0$ when Wick-rotated into real time.
+However, I note that oscillatory partition functions as in \eqref{eq:osc-part} or appearances of complex saddles have been discussed in previous literature on $\PT$ symmetry (e.g. \cite{Meisinger:2012va}) and on $\mathcal{C}\mathcal{K}$ symmetry (a type of $\PT$ symmetry) in finite-density quantum chromodynamics \cite{Nishimura:2014kla}, and it is not clear that they de facto are ``sick''.
+But in our case here there is a dynamical instability due to the complex masses $m,\,m^*$, and that poses a problem.

-However, it is too soon to conclude that the theory is unstable or somehow sick at high temperatures (just as it was prematurely concluded in the 70s that the positive-coupling theory was ``sick'' at zero temperature \cite{PhysRevD.10.2491,PhysRevD.13.2212}).
-This is because there may be non-constant saddles $\zeta(x)$ of the action for the auxiliary field (once $\vec{\phi}$ is integrated out) that are preferred at high temperatures, so that this apparent $\PT$-broken phase is suppressed in the large-volume limit.
+Even considering this dynamical instability, it is too soon to conclude that the theory is unstable or somehow sick at high temperatures (just as it was prematurely concluded in the 70s that the positive-coupling theory was ``sick'' at zero temperature \cite{PhysRevD.10.2491,PhysRevD.13.2212}).
+This is because there may be non-constant (i.e. ``inhomogeneous'') saddles $\zeta(x)$ of the action for the auxiliary field (once $\vec{\phi}$ is integrated out) that are preferred at high temperatures, so that this apparent $\PT$-broken phase is suppressed in the large-volume limit.

 If this is the case, at leading order in large $N$ there is still a reason to expect that the partition functions $Z_+$ and $Z_-$ of the positive- and negative-coupling theories will be identical after renormalization.
 This can be shown straightforwardly.
 The partition function $Z_+$ allowing for a non-constant gap parameter $m(x)=\sqrt{\ii\zeta(x)}$ is